How PHARMAC works

 It’s not all about funding new and more medicines

-The media’s focus is often on improving access to new medicines.
+Many people focus on improving access to new medicines.
 But we know that many New Zealanders are not getting the funded medicines they need to live their healthiest lives.
 People affected by inequity include:

 - Pacific Peoples